-This location used to be environmentally important and sensitive as protected forest but now there is no forest at all.
-Erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction ofhousehold toilet.
-But precast (will brought from outside of the camp) toiletparts like ring pit, pit top cover, top slab of toilet with long pan, etc. will be used forhousehold toilet construction.
+This location used to be environmentally important and sensitive as protected forest but now there is no forest at all.Erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of community latrine and deep tubewell.
 The impacts are negative but very small scale, site-specific within a relatively small area and adjustable by mitigation measures.

-(1) Within/near Elephant Migration Routes Yes/No:
+(1) Within/near Elephant Migration RoutesYes/No:

-No. There was no forest as well as no existence of Elephant corridor/ route according to elephant migration route map established by IUCNandElephant Response Team.
+No. Due to deforestation and settlement of DRP, now there was no existence of Elephant corridor/route according to elephant migration route map which was established by IUCN and opinion of Elephant Response Team.

-(2) Potential impacts on remaining forests in/around camps Yes/No:
+(2) Potential impacts on remaining forests in/around campsYes/No:

-No. Now there is no original forest in this area.
+No. Now there is no original forests in this area.
 Afforestation works have been started and some plantation is ongoing by different organizations.

-(3) Other issues: No more mentionable issues raised.
+(3) Other issues: No more mentionable issues identified.